 Where Sidewalks End

-In this exhibition a group of six photographers, two each from Mahoning, Mercer and Trumbull Counties, will help illustrate the challenges that exist as a result of aging or non-existent infrastructure.
+In this exhibition a group of six photographers, two each from Mahoning, Mercer and Trumbull Counties, helped illustrate the challenges that exist as a result of aging or non-existent infrastructure.

 Soap / Mahoning County Photographers

 Rachel E. Hathhorn